 This is why we can’t all get along.
 Fundamental views of truth and falsehood separate us.
 Foundational differences over the nature of Scripture, the person of Christ, the nature of salvation, the eternal destiny of man, and the end of the ages will forever be the line of distinction between those of us who hold to biblical truth and those who are willing to compromise with the spirit of the age.
 While the world may call us rigid; while they may accuse us of intolerance and of being narrow minded; our concern should always lie with what Jesus tells us, not with what others say about us.

 Maybe what we need in religious circles today is not more union, but some wise and courageous division.
 The reason we can’t all get along is because we weren’t meant to.
 Jesus Himself said this in Matthew 10:34 when He said, “Don’t assume that I came to bring peace on the earth.
 I did not come to bring peace, but a sword.”
 We are the light of the world and were not meant to be mixed with darkness.
 That does not give us a license to be malicious for Jesus or to have a holier than thou attitude; we are still called to speak the truth in love, but at the same time we must be prudent in our relationships, both personal and ecclesiastical.

 But we need to bring balance to this truth about division: “There is a time to embrace and a time to refrain from embracing” (Ecc.
 3:5).

-In Part 2 of this article, we will consider three broad areas where we as Christians are to be united.
+In Part 2, we will consider three broad areas where we as Christians are to be united.